Rachid-Koucha/crtn/README.md

 The current document concerns `crtn` version **0.2.3**.

-An article has been published in french in (GNU Linux Magazine France of September 2021)[https://connect.ed-diamond.com/gnu-linux-magazine/glmf-251]:
+An article has been published in french in [GNU Linux Magazine France of September 2021](https://connect.ed-diamond.com/gnu-linux-magazine/glmf-251):

 <p align="center"><img src="doc/cover_01.png"></p>

+A second one will be published in a subsequent issue.

 ## <a name="2_Maintainers"></a>2 Maintainers